 Start collecting button

-Define your collector
+Activate your collector

 Choose the platform on which you want to run the Telemetry Collector.
-You can choose between Mac, Windows, or Linux.
+You can choose between Helm, Mac, Windows, or Linux.

 • Mac users - Copy the snippet and run it in your terminal.